RCJacH/RCJacH.github.io/content/post/review/scoop.md

 Since Scoop is a package manager, the first thing we can do is...

 Actually the first thing we should do is to read the manual of what Scoop can do.
-Scoop makes this easier by with the `Scoop help` command.
+Scoop makes it easier by providing the `Scoop help` command.
 It returns the following:

 ```commandline